MonkeyNi/tracker/readme.md

 There will be an video, tracked result txt fie, and key frames in output.
 Output will be saved at the same folder as 'detection result'.

 ### ECO Setting
 * Age (default age / maximum wrong prediction.
-Smaller age will cause duplicate key frames): 10/10
+Smaller age will cause duplicate key frames): 5/ less than 7 amony 12 frames
-* Score: 0.012
+* Score: 0.45
 * HOG (dimnesion / cell size): 11/4
 * CN (dimnesion / cell size): 2/4
 * IC (dimnesion / cell size): 1/3